OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 <!--add copy here-->
 ## Abilities

-The first three abilities list the physical aspects, while the final three represent the mental aspects.
+All characters have a set of natural abilities.
+The first three abilities define the physical aspects, while the final three represent the mental aspects.

 ***Strength.*** Brawn, might and physical power.